Odd Paths, Cycles and $T$-joins: Connections and Algorithms: Connections, Questions and Conclusion

 \subsection{Conclusion}

+The MOTJ problem is a relevant combinatorial optimization problem that may be solvable in polynomial time.
+The complexity of this problem remains open, but we proved that SOC, polynomially equivalent to MOTJ$_+$ or MOTJ, is fixed-parameter tractable when parameterized by the number of components of negative edges.
+If negative weights are also allowed, then finding a minimum-weight odd $\{s,t\}$-join is already equivalent to general MOTJ.

-We proved the $\NP$-completeness of shortest odd path problems in conservative undirected graphs, answering a long-standing question of Lov\'asz \cite[Problem~27]{SYB}, and exhibited some related, still open relevant challenges.
-Another interesting research direction is now to study the parameterized complexity and approximability of the SOP problem and its other $\NP$-hard variants.
+We also proved that the related SOCp, SECp, SOP, SEP, and DISP problems in conservative undirected graphs are $\NP$-complete, answering a long-standing question of Lov\'asz \cite[Problem~27]{SYB}, and we exhibited some related, polynomial algorithms.
+At the same time we pointed at three open challenges for undirected and directed graphs, one of which is MOTJ itself.

+Another interesting research direction is now to study the parameterized complexity and approximability of the SOP problem both for directed and undirected graphs and its other $\NP$-hard variants.
 Some initial FPT results have been achieved by part of our research group formed during the 12th Eml\'ekt\'abla Workshop, G\'ardony, Hungary, 2022~\cite{GardonyGroup}.